Xerips/BookNotes/BugBountyBootcamp/BugBountyBootcamp.md

 4. Give Clear Steps to Reproduce

 - Bad Example:

-  `1.
-Login to the site and visit https://example.com/change_password
+1. Login to the site and visit https://example.com/change_password
 2. Click the Change Password button
-3. Intercept the request, and change the user_id parameter to another user's ID.`
+3. Intercept the request, and change the user_id parameter to another user's ID.

 - Better Example:

-  `1.
-Make two accounts on example.com: account A and account B.
+1. Make two accounts on example.com: account A and account B.
 2. Log in to example.com as account A, and visit https://example.comd/change_password
 3. Fill in the desired new password in the new password field, located at the top left of the page.
 4. Click the Change Password button located at the top right of the page